kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 Looking good!

-Now we have both the top and the bottom `Grid` areas being inset from the usafe areas using their `Padding`.
+Now we have both the top and the bottom `Grid` areas being inset from the unsafe areas using their `Padding`.
 This allows for the background of each `Grid` to show through and gives the appearance that the container is bleeding into the unsafe areas while still ensuring that the actual content is not obscured.

 So that's it, right?
 We'll always be able to see our content no matter what, right?...